RyanTrian/PORTFOLIO-WK2/README.md

 ## Challenges 🤔

-* I was a struggle to decide which unit should be apply for which property, so I decided to pause and read up a bunch of document.
+* It was a struggle to decide which unit should be apply for which property, so I decided to pause and read up a bunch of documents.
 An article from [DigitalOcean](https://www.digitalocean.com/community/tutorials/css-rem-vs-em-units) was the most helpful one.
 * Spacing like padding, border, and margin, then account them for either border-box or content-box.
-Then, add flex box on top of that, some how it works but I feel there's a lot more I need to research on.
+Also added flex box on top of them.
+Some how it works but I feel there's a lot more I need to research on.

 A lot more challenges were encountered but the two above are the major ones.
-If you know what I'm talking about and have resources that help you in the past with these, then please point me to them.
+If you were struggle with them before and have resources that help you in the past, then please point me to them.

 ## Usage

-* Users can view the portfolio on devices like either a desktop, tablet or mobile phone.
+* Users can view the portfolio on disfferent devices like a desktop, tablet or mobile phone.
-*  Users can also interact with the nav bar, the cards in Works section and the Contact Me section at the bottom of the page
+*  Users can also interact with the nav bar, the cards in Works section and the Contact Me section at the bottom of the page.

 ## Demo